Most people have no idea how to make use of a plants medicinal

 Top Of Page

-your medicinal tincture.
+to preserve your medicinal tincture.

 The alcohol content of